lmc-eu/ngx-library/README.md

 ... and try demos

+## Requirements

+- AngularJS v1.0+
+- jQuery, jQuery UI - for some directives

 ## To do

 This is an initial open-sourced version of this library, more to come soon.